galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101-everyone/tutorial.md

 {: .agenda}

 > ### {% icon comment %} Background
-> The Iris flower data set or Fisher’s Iris data set is a multivariate data set introduced by the British statistician and biologist Ronald Fisher in his 1936 paper ({% cite Fisher1936 %}).
+> The Iris flower data set or Fisher’s Iris data set is a multivariate dataset introduced by the British statistician and biologist Ronald Fisher in his 1936 paper ({% cite Fisher1936 %}).
 > Each row of the table represents an iris flower, including its species and dimensions of its botanical parts, sepal and petal, in centimeters.
 > For more history of this dataset read here [Wikipedia](https://en.wikipedia.org/wiki/Iris_flower_data_set).
 {: .comment}